Sharaal/tech-talk-sql-injection-and-template-strings/pages/3-how-solve-it-with-pg.md

 * Not native variables like arrays or objects which needs to be transformed into comma separated parameters, where conditions or similar things
 * Identifiers like table and column names in variables which you also want to secure in case they based on user input

-For all of them you may also need to have a very easy solution to make it impossible a SQL Injection find a way into your code.
+For all of them you may also need to have a very easy solution to make it (in the best case) impossible a SQL Injection find a way into your code.

 [Next](./4-what-are-template-strings.md)